 The second issue is important to address.
 Every time the microcontroller updates the Si5351A configuration to cause it to change frequency, it typically also writes the new frequency to the LCD.
-There is a burst of activity in the microcontroller, and on the digital control signals to both the Si5351A
+There is a burst of activity in the microcontroller, and on the digital control signals to both the Si5351A and the LCD.
+The LCD controller chip will also be doing some work to effect the changed display.
+All of these digital transitions can radiate noise into the receiver front end.
+Changes in power consumption cause noise on the supply lines which can also be converted into noise detected in the receiver front end.

 To combat the radiation issue, the ATmega328P microcontroller is sited at the back of the board, right under the LCD module.
 The tracks between the LCD module and the microcontroller are therefore kept as short as possible, to minimise radiated noise.

-To keep noise out of the supply, the 5V supply to the microcontroller and LCD module is filtered by 100uH inductor L6 and 220uF capacitor C47 (may be supplied as 470uF, even better!).
+To keep noise out of the supply, the 5V supply to the microcontroller and LCD module is filtered by 47uH inductor L6 and 470uF capacitor C47.